Megapiranha: Paleobiology

 In the 2009 description of the genus, Cione and colleagues suggest that the dentition of Megapiranha may not have been a direct adaptation towards carnivory and likely helped the animal with a wide range of food sources.
 Part of their reasoning for this is the broad range of diets found within serrasalmids, including many herbivorous and omnivorous forms in addition to carnivores, as well as the highly specialised wimple piranha which feeds primarily on the scales of other fish.

 In 2012 Justin R. Grubich and colleagues suggest that the dentition of Megapiranha may have been a transitional form between feeding on hard prey and specialising in slicing flesh.
-To arrive at this conclusion, they conducted extensive measurements of the bite force of the extant Serrasalmus rhombeus as a standin for its Miocene relative.
+To arrive at this conclusion, they conducted extensive measurements of the bite force of the extant Serrasalmus rhombeus as a stand in for its Miocene relative.
 With this method they calculated a bite force of 1240 Newton for the smaller estimates and 4749 Newton for the older, larger size estimates.
 Even the more conservative estimates would put the bite-force of Megapiranha four times higher than that of the largest extant piranha species.
 The authors additionally note that the fact that the measurements were taken on live animals may lead to underestimates caused by fatigue and stress.
 Furthermore, the measurements were restricted to the anterior bite-force, not including the potential of doubled bite-force along the lower jaw.
 This may result in forces between 2480 and 9498 Newton.

 Tests using a bronze-alloy replica of Megapiranha's dentition showed that it would be able to penetrate the thick outer layer of a bovine femur, the shell of a turtle and the armor of certain catfish species.
 They conclude by suggesting that Megapiranha could have hypothetically fed on hard-shelled animals such as turtles, armored catfish and even attacked larger mammals.
 The shape of Megapiranhas teeth is inferred to effectively focus stress at the tip of the teeth while piercing flesh before distributing its impact stresses throughout the base of the tooth while crushing hard material such as bones in a similar fashion to how pacus crack hard-shelled fruits and nuts.
 However, this ecology is only hypothetical in the absence of any fossil material bearing the bite marks of Megapiranha.